The Barber (Seinfeld): Plot

 At a job interview, George gets praised by the interviewer, Mr. Tuttle, as a quick study.
 Tuttle wants to hire George, but segues into something else that gets interrupted.
 George is left not knowing if Tuttle was going to give him good news, or bad news—such as the entire company board being under indictment.
 He is afraid to call back and ask if he was hired, which would mean that he is not a quick study after all.

 Kramer and Jerry are regulars at the same corner barbershop, but Kramer is pleased with the younger barber Gino, while Jerry is merely putting up with Gino's uncle Enzo out of twelve years of loyalty.
 Since Elaine needs Jerry to have a good haircut for once for a bachelor auction for charity, Jerry takes Kramer's advice to get Gino on Enzo's day off.
 To Jerry's dismay, Enzo is at the shop and insists on taking time out for Jerry.
-Enzo gives Jerry a staid, outdated cut that stupefies George and Kramer, who demand that he end this "self-destructive" relationship.
+Jerry gets a staid, outdated cut that stupefies George and Kramer, who demand that he end this "self-destructive" relationship.

 With Tuttle away on vacation, George decides to start work assuming that he was hired, having nothing to lose except his pride.
-The other staff take his word for being hired.
+The other staff take his word for his being hired.
 George chooses a small office over a big one to stay low-key, and gets assigned the "Pensky file".
 He fritters away each day doing nothing, and confuses everyone at an office birthday party by acting overfamiliar.
 Pensky himself visits, and is impressed by George's busywork putting his file in a new folder; he wants to hire George, but segues into something else that gets interrupted.